42nd Street–Bryant Park/Fifth Avenue station: 2020s to present

 In March 2024, the MTA installed low platform fences on the Flushing Line platform to reduce the likelihood of passengers falling onto the tracks.
 The barriers, spaced along the length of the platform, do not have sliding platform screen doors between them.
 The station's ADA accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.

 On January 31, 2025, the MTA put out an RFP for a design-build project to make the station complex ADA-accessible.
 Four elevators would be installed as part of the project.
 One elevator would lead from the Flushing Line platform to the mezzanine, one would lead from each Sixth Avenue Line platform to the mezzanine, and one would lead from the passageway to the 42nd Street Shuttle and the northbound Sixth Avenue Line platform.
 Bathrooms at the Sixth Avenue Line station would be modified to be ADA-compliant, a station-complex wide fire alarm system would be installed, ADA boarding areas would be constructed on platforms, fare control areas would be modified, and some stairs at the Sixth Avenue Line station would be relocated.
 State of good repair work would also be made as part of the project, including repairs to platforms, ventilator, and chamber walls.
 The project was estimated to cost between $50 million and $100 million, and it was planned to take 1,080 days, or about three years.
+That December, Paul J. Scariano Inc. received an $84 million contract to install the elevators at the 42nd Street–Bryant Park/Fifth Avenue station complex.
+In June 2026, the station was temporarily renamed the "Nike Bryant Park Station" for the Nike Bryant Park World Cup presentation.